Guides

 Zone 5 90-100% Maximal, VO2 max Glucose (anaerobic)

-Zone 5 = working at ≥90% of maximum heart rate.
-At this intensity, oxygen delivery cannot keep up with demand — you're working above your lactate threshold and producing ATP anaerobically.
-Breathing is labored, speech is impossible in complete sentences, and sustainable duration is typically 30 seconds to 8 minutes per interval.
+Zone 5 means working at roughly 90% or more of maximum heart rate.
+At this intensity, oxygen delivery can no longer fully keep pace with demand — you are above your lactate threshold and producing a growing share of ATP anaerobically.
+Breathing is labored, full sentences are impossible, and sustainable interval duration is typically 30 seconds to about 8 minutes.

 Why Zone 5 Is Essential for Longevity

 Zone 2 training builds the aerobic engine.
-Zone 5 raises the ceiling of that engine — specifically, it increases VO2 max by:
+Zone 5 raises the ceiling of that engine — specifically, it increases VO2 max through several mechanisms:

-1. Cardiac stroke volume: Maximal effort forces the heart to pump at maximal output, creating the mechanical stimulus for cardiac remodeling (increased left ventricular volume and contractility)
+1. Cardiac stroke volume: Maximal effort forces the heart to pump near its ceiling, providing the mechanical stimulus for beneficial cardiac remodeling — a larger, more powerful left ventricle that moves more blood per beat.

-2. Capillary density: Sustained high-intensity work drives angiogenesis — new capillary growth in skeletal muscle, improving oxygen delivery
+2. Capillary density: Sustained high-intensity work drives angiogenesis, the growth of new capillaries in skeletal muscle, improving oxygen delivery to working fibers.

-3. Mitochondrial function: High-intensity exercise activates PGC-1α (the "master regulator of mitochondrial biogenesis") through different pathways than Zone 2
+3. Mitochondrial function: High-intensity exercise activates PGC-1α, a key regulator of mitochondrial biogenesis, through signaling pathways that partly differ from those recruited by Zone 2.

 The Norwegian 4x4 Protocol: Best-Studied Zone 5 Intervention

-The 4x4 Protocol from the Norwegian University of Science and Technology is the most replicated high-intensity interval training (HIIT) protocol for VO2 max improvement:
+The 4x4 protocol from the Norwegian University of Science and Technology is the most replicated high-intensity interval format for improving VO2 max:

 • Intervals: 4 repetitions × 4 minutes at 90-95% HRmax

-• Active recovery: 3 minutes at Zone 1 intensity between intervals
+• Active recovery: 3 minutes at Zone 1 between intervals

 • Cool-down: 5-10 minutes easy

-• A landmark 2007 study by Helgerud et al. compared 4x4 intervals vs continuous moderate-intensity training in previously sedentary adults.
-The 4x4 group improved VO2 max by 7.2% vs 5.5% in the moderate group, despite similar total oxygen consumption.
+• A well-known 2007 study by Helgerud and colleagues compared 4x4 intervals against continuous moderate-intensity training in previously sedentary adults; the interval group improved VO2 max more, despite similar total oxygen cost.

-• Multiple subsequent studies have replicated 5-10% VO2 max improvements in 8-12 weeks of 4x4 training in sedentary to moderately trained adults.
+• Subsequent studies have repeatedly reproduced roughly 5-10% VO2 max improvements over 8-12 weeks of 4x4 training in sedentary to moderately trained adults.

 Browse All Products